RPK

 About

-RKI am currently the Library Manager of Reid Library at the Canberra Institute of Technology (CIT) in Canberra, Australia.
+RKI am currently the Resource Access Manager for the Canberra Institute of Technology (CIT) Library in Canberra, Australia.
 I received my Masters’ of Library and Information Science degree from the Simmons Graduate School of Library and Information Studies in May of 2017.
 If you’re wondering how to pronounce my last name, just rhyme it with ‘Jurassic’ and you’re good to go.

-I have wide-ranging experience in academic and public libraries, with a background in project management, fundraising, and technical services.
-In my current role at CIT, I manage a comprehensive library and learning service at Reid Library and work with a great team to develop digital and information literacy programs, and liaise with teaching staff to maintain and
+I have wide-ranging experience in academic and public libraries, with a background in project management, fundraising, collection development, and technical services.
+In my current role at CIT, I manage the Resource Access Team, including the acquisition, cataloguing, and access for teaching and learning resources.
+In this position, I also oversee the day-to-day operation, development, and troubleshooting of Library systems and software, as well as providing management for digital resources including administration, support, monitoring, and evaluation.

-Prior to stepping into this role, I worked as a science librarian at the Australian National University, providing classroom instruction, research support, and collection development for the medical school.
+Prior to stepping into this role, I worked as the Library Manager at CIT’s Reid Library, and before that as a science librarian at the Australian National University, providing classroom instruction, research support, and collection development for the medical school.

 Before attending library school, I worked as a grant writer for the Free Library of Philadelphia Foundation, where I successfully secured funding to support a variety of initiatives, including STEM programming; exhibitions of contemporary art and archival collections; makerspaces; expansion of workforce development programs; accessibility services; and youth education.
 I have previously worked for environmental non-profits in communications, volunteer coordination, and fundraising.
 From 2010-2011, I served as an AmeriCorps VISTA member in Corvallis, Oregon where I developed a new youth garden and coordinated a low-income Community Supported Agriculture (CSA) program.